<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Mailboxes and address numbers are available everywhere, from home improvement stores to online custom storefronts.
 Look for finishes and materials that coordinate with your existing exterior colors and textures.
 Keep the size and scale of the mailbox and numbers in mind.
 You don’t want them to be too big and overwhelm your porch space or appear too small to see clearly.

-Garage Door
+Garage Door Update

 Steel Front Door

 Updating a non-functional or ugly front door is one of the best uses for your home improvement money.
-After you’ve updated your mailbox and address numbers, don’t stop at your front door.
-A sturdy, steel front door is the third part of the front porch curb-appeal trifecta.
-You can expect to pay about $2,200 for a well-made steel front door, but buyers love the energy efficiency savings and the inviting statement a visually appealing front door makes.
-Plus, you’ll get back about $1,400 on your investment on closing day.
+After you’ve updated your mailbox and address numbers, you certainly can’t stop the improvement process at your outdated front door.
+A sturdy, steel front door is a crucial third part of the front porch curb-appeal trifecta.

 Manufactured Stone Veneer